-Why I love Making Easy Fresh Pear and Dried Cranberry Tarts
+Why I Love Making Easy Fresh Pear and Dried Cranberry Tarts

 It's coming into the winter months and most of my summer fruit is gone for another year.
 It's time for fall/winter fruit.
 Apples, pears, persimmons, cranberries.
 These simple tarts highlight winter fruit and fill the house with the smells of autumn, at the same time.